 Our topics cover the sheet metal process chain and guide you to find the best solution for your issue at hand.
 We continuously invest our entire innovative energy and know-how in advanced software products to assist you in making faster, safer and more effective decisions.

 Feedback on part feasibility which is delivered in a timely, reliable and comprehensible manner is important in order to ensure an optimal part design.
 The feasibility analysis enables you to quickly identify problem areas in the part such as splits, improper thinning and possible wrinkles.

 Efficient Planning & Bidding enables the rapid and transparent cost estimations for the production of automotive body parts.
 As a designer or cost analyst, you can use this information to make reasonable estimations for the selected stamping process.

 During process engineering, the simulation and evaluation of the entire forming process is carried out.
 It allows you to setup the entire stamping process, make process modifications and also evaluate different process layouts before choosing the most suitable one.

 A systematic tryout process based on simulation results gathered in the engineering phase can greatly improve the efficiency of tryout.
 Through an efficient tool tryout, your tool shop can effectively deal with complex part geometry, high-strength steel materials and high quality demands.

 In a production process, even after stamping thousands of parts that meet quality specifications, the part reject rate may suddenly rise for no apparent reason.
-With AutoForm software, you can address such issues and achieve reliable part production with a lower reject rate.
+With AutoForm software, you can address such issues and achieve smooth part production with a lower reject rate.

 Hot forming has become increasingly important for the automotive industry in meeting specific requirements for lower overall weight and higher crash safety.
-Parts produced by hot forming are characterized by high strength, complex shapes and reduced springback effects.
+Parts produced with hot forming are characterized by high strength, complex shapes and reduced springback effects.

 Customer Service+41 43 444 6161